-What is difference between credit counseling and debt settlement?
+What is the difference between credit counseling and debt settlement?

-Quality credit counselors will require you to participate in credit counseling and education programs either before or as a requirement for entering into a debt management plan.
-They will be committed to helping you not only address your current debt problems, but will also be committed to ensuring that you don’t make the same mistakes again.
+Reputable credit counselors, such as those affiliated with the National Foundation for Credit Counseling, will require you to participate in credit counseling and education programs either before or as a requirement for entering into a debt management plan.
+They will be committed to helping you not only address your current debt problems, but will also help you avoid making the same mistakes again.

 Thanks for asking.